-The Campus itself should be an active teaching tool to instill the concepts of foresight and stewardship of the environment in the student body.
+The campus itself should be an active teaching tool to instill the concepts of foresight and stewardship of the environment in the student body.
 The sustainable college campus should be designed as a learning opportunity for everyday practices that will use resources responsibly and reduce waste.
 Users should be encouraged to participate directly in building operations and to understand their resource use choices.
 In addition, direct connection with nature should be incorporated into campus and building design, using biophilic design principles and strategies that incorporate nature through environmental features, light and space, natural shapes and forms, natural patterns and processes, evolved human-nature relationships, and cultural elements that create place-based relationships.

-The new academic and library buildings on campus, including Building 506 (upper left), Chapman Science Academic Center (lower left), and Tanimura & Antle Family Memorial Library (upper and lower right), the architectural design concepts.
+The new academic and library buildings on campus, including the Joel and Dena Gambord Business and Information Technology Building (upper left), Chapman Science Academic Center (lower left), and Tanimura & Antle Family Memorial Library (upper and lower right), the architectural design concepts.